inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 Here I am in 53 B.C. and all I want is a dill pickle!!
 Never ask the barber if you need a haircut.
-I treasure this strange combination found in very few persons: a fierce desire for life as well as a lucid perception of the ultimate futility of the quest.
+I treasure this strange combination found in very few persons: a fierce sire for life as well as a lucid perception of the ultimate futility of the quest.
-		-- Madeleine Gobeil
+		-- Maleine Gobeil
 No problem is insoluble in all conceivable circumstances.
 "Whom are you?" said he, for he had been to night school.
-		-- George Ade
+		-- George A
 As soon as we started programming, we found to our surprise that it wasn't as easy to get programs right as we had thought.
 Debugging had to be discovered.
 I can remember the exact instant when I realized that a large part of my life from then on was going to be spent in finding mistakes in my own programs.
-		-- Maurice Wilkes, designer of EDSAC, on programming, 1949 Stop searching forever.
+		-- Maurice Wilkes, signer of EDSAC, on programming, 1949 Stop searching forever.
 Happiness is unattainable.
 The climate of Bombay is such that its inhabitants have to live elsewhere.
-To many, total abstinence is easier than perfect moderation.
+To many, total abstinence is easier than perfect moration.
 		-- St. Augustine
 Somewhere in suburban Honolulu, an unemployed bellhop is whipping up a batch of illegal psilocybin chop suey!!
 Don't interfere with the stranger's style.
 Your business will assume vast proportions.
-I used to think I was indecisive, but now I'm not so sure.
+I used to think I was incisive, but now I'm not so sure.
-"Waving away a cloud of smoke, I look up, and am blinded by a bright, white light.
+"Waving away a cloud of smoke, I look up, and am blind by a bright, white light.
 It's God.
 No, not Richard Stallman, or Linus Torvalds, but God.
 In a booming voice, He says: "THIS IS A SIGN.
 USE LINUX, THE FREE UNIX SYSTEM FOR THE 386."